laravel/docs/events.md

 ### Where To Register Events

 So, you know how to register events, but you may be wondering _where_ to register them.
 Don't worry, this is a common question.
 Unfortunately, it's a hard question to answer because you can register an event almost anywhere!
 But, here are some tips.
-Again, like most other bootstrapping code, you may register events in one of your service providers such as `app/src/Providers/AppServiceProvider.php`.
+Again, like most other bootstrapping code, you may register events in one of your service providers such as `app/Providers/AppServiceProvider.php`.

 If your `AppServiceProvider` is getting too crowded, you could create a separate service provider strictly for events.
+The `provider:make` Artisan command will allow you to quickly generate new service provider classes.

 <a name="wildcard-listeners"></a>
 ## Wildcard Listeners